imerkle/rosetta-solana-go/README.md

 ## NOTE
 This is a go port of https://github.com/imerkle/rosetta-solana originally written in rust.

-Rust implementation is more advanced and feature complete and uses it's own matcher optimized for solana blockchain.
-This currently uses coinbase's matcher therefore limited to simpler operations.

 ## License
 This project is available open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).